 Google states it has “algorithms that generate alternative titles to make it easier for our users to recognize relevant pages.”
 Makes sense to me.
 If I type in a company’s brand name, I already have awareness of that company and my searching intent is probably navigational, that is, with the purpose to get to a specific site.

-For the purpose of this article, I am going to create a fictitious company and URL that closely matches the actual website this scenario is based off of:
+For the purpose of this article, I am going to create a fictitious company and URL that closely matches the actual website this scenario is based on:

 Fictitious Business Name: Steven, John & Jim’s Surf Shop